-In December 2008, we entered into a worldwide strategic alliance with GSK to discover, develop, and commercialize toll-like receptor ("TLR") inhibitors for diseases such as lupus, psoriasis and rheumatoid arthritis.
+In December 2008, we entered into a worldwide strategic alliance with GSK to discover, develop, and commercialize toll-like receptor ("TLR") inhibitors.
 We received an initial payment of \$10 million and agreed to conduct research and early clinical development in up to four programs.
-We are eligible to receive potential contingent development payments which we have determined to be substantive milestones.
-In April 2011, we earned a \$6.0 million milestone payment from GSK for the initiation of a Phase 1 clinical trial.
-GSK can exercise its exclusive option to license each program upon achievement of proof-of-concept or earlier upon certain circumstances, and we are eligible to receive contingent option exercise payments.
-After exercising its option, GSK would carry out further development and commercialization of these products.
-We are eligible to receive tiered, up to double-digit royalties on sales and have retained an option to co-develop and co-promote one product.
+In 2011, we earned \$15 million in milestone payments related to the initiation of Phase 1 and proof-of-mechanism clinical trials of DV1179 in systemic lupus erythematosus patients and the expansion of our collaboration with GSK to develop a TLR8 inhibitor.
+We are eligible to receive future development milestone payments which we have determined to be substantive milestones.
+GSK can exercise its exclusive option to license each program upon achievement of certain events, and we are eligible to receive contingent option exercise payments.
+If GSK exercises an option, GSK would carry out further development and commercialization of the corresponding products.
+We are eligible to receive tiered, up to double-digit royalties on sales, if any, and have retained an option to co-develop and co-promote one product under this agreement.

 Revenue from the initial payment is deferred and is being recognized over the expected period of performance which is estimated to be seven years.
-For the quarters ended March 31, 2011 and 2010, we recognized revenue of \$0.4 million in each year related to the initial payment and, as of March 31, 2011, deferred revenue of \$6.7 million relates to the initial payment.
+For each of the three months ended March 31, 2012 and 2011, we recognized revenue of \$0.4 million related to the initial payment.